oneapi-src/oneDNN/source/programming_model.rst

 the layout for output tensors.
 After compilation, users can query the compiled partition for output tensors’ shape, layout, and sizes.

 Each logical tensor has an ID.
-The tensor metadata may be enriched in the framework graph as it progresses toward final execution.
-Logical tensor is not mutable.
-Users must create a new logical tensor with the same ID to pass any new additional information to oneDNN Graph implementation.
+The tensor metadata may include new shape information in the framework graph as it progresses toward execution.
+As a logical tensor is not mutable, users must create a new logical tensor with the same ID to pass any new additional information to oneDNN Graph implementation.
+Users should guarantee that the logical tensor ID is unique within the graph which the logcial tensor belongs to.

 .. literalinclude:: code_snippets/logical_tensor.hpp
    :language: cpp